Pennzoil: Beginning and expansion

-Origins of the company can be traced to the "South Penn Oil Company", an oil business started in Oil City, Pennsylvania by Michael Late Benedum and Joe Trees in May 1889 as a unit of Standard Oil.
+Origins of the company can be traced to the South Penn Oil Company, an oil business started in Oil City, Pennsylvania by Michael Late Benedum and Joe Trees in May 1889 as a unit of Standard Oil.
 It became the largest oil producer in the region, becoming independent when Standard Oil was split in 1911.
-By those times, two companies, one on the East Coast and another on the West (founded in 1908 and 1913 respectively) started to market their motor oils under the brand Pennzoil.
+By those times, two companies, one on the East Coast and another on the West (founded in 1908 and 1913, respectively) started to market their motor oils under the brand Pennzoil.
 Their refineries and distributors were later incorporated as "The Pennzoil Company" in 1925.
-In 1955, South Penn Oil acquired complete ownership of Pennzoil Co.
+In July 1926, South Penn acquired a 51% controlling interest which by June 1955 had risen to 88% when shareholders voted to exchange remaining shares 1:1 for South Penn stock and merge Pennzoil, the refining and marketing subsidiary, into South Penn Oil.

 In 1963, South Penn Oil merged with Zapata Petroleum and Stetco Petroleum to form a new "Pennzoil Company", headquartered in Houston and appointing Hugh Liedtke as president.
 By 1965 Pennzoil marketed its petroleum products worldwide.
 In 1968, United Gas Corporation was purchased by Pennzoil, through a leveraged buyout, which was necessary because Pennzoil did not have enough assets to buy United outright.

 During the 1970s, the company moved its offices to the Pennzoil Place in Downtown Houston, Texas.

 In 1977 a spin-off company was formed called POGO, an acronym for Pennzoil Offshore Gas Operators.